A new formulation for the 3-D Euler equations with an application to subsonic flows in a cylinder: Appendix

 Hence we have $J_3=-2G^{-2}[W(\beta_2D\beta_2+\beta_3D\beta_3)]-2G^{-1}Z$.
 Substitute these calculations into the above formula to get:

 \be \ee

 This implies that $(\p_1+\beta_2\p_2+\beta_3\p_3)(\f{W}{\rho G})=0$.

 {\bf Acknowledgements.} This is part of Ph.D thesis of the author written under the supervision of Professor Zhouping Xin at the Chinese University of Hong Kong.
 The author would like to express his gratitude to Prof. Zhouping Xin for his encouragement and wonderful discussion.
-This author would also thank Dr. Wei Yan for the discussion during the author attended the ICCM 2010.
+The author also thanks The Institute of Mathematical Science at The Chinese University of Hong Kong for the support during his Ph.D study.
+The author would also thank Dr. Wei Yan for the discussion during the author attended the ICCM 2010.